BritishTrustForOrnithology/AcousticTools/README.md

 4. Apply user-selected protocols to shortlist clips for verification. e.g. all of species A and B, but only a 10% sample stratified by site, for species C. Use this method to produce a dataframe where each row is a detection you want to export.
-For each row make a unique filename for what you want that chunk to be called.
+5. For each row, make a unique filename for what you want that chunk to be called.
-5. Now use extract_chunk() applied to each row of the dataframe produced in 4) to produce short audio chunks for manual checking
+6. Now use extract_chunk() applied to each row of the dataframe produced in 5) to produce short audio chunks for manual checking

 A full working example of this approach can be found [here](https://github.com/BritishTrustForOrnithology/AcousticTools/blob/main/example_extracting_chunks_AcousticPipeline.md)